Double pushout graph rewriting

 In computer science, double pushout graph rewriting (or DPO graph rewriting) refers to a mathematical framework for graph rewriting.
 It was introduced as one of the first algebraic approaches to graph rewriting in the article "Graph-grammars: An algebraic approach" (1973).
 It has since been generalized to allow rewriting structures which are not graphs, and to handle negative application conditions, among other extensions.

 Definition

 A DPO graph transformation system (or graph grammar) consists of a finite graph, which is the starting state, and a finite or countable set of labeled spans in the category of finite graphs and graph homomorphisms, which serve as derivation rules.
 The rule spans are generally taken to be composed of monomorphisms, but the details can vary.

 Rewriting is performed in two steps: deletion and addition.

 After a match from the left hand side to $G$ is fixed, nodes and edges that are not in the right hand side are deleted.
 The right hand side is then glued in.

 Gluing graphs is in fact a pushout construction in the category of graphs, and the deletion is the same as finding a pushout complement, hence the name.

+An example of double pushout rewriting in a directed graph, in which a house graph (bottom left) is turned into two stacked squares (bottom right).
+The boundary of the rewrite is given by the edge with blue and orange vertices.

+A selected edge (middle top) is included into a triangle (top left) which is included into a house shape then into the house graph.
+The pushout complement is the square (bottom centre), which makes the left half of the diagram a pushout.
+The triangle in the house will be rewritten with a square (top right) by forming a pushout with the complement, giving two stacked squares.